karaokemugen/karaokemugen-app/README.md

 Master branch : [![pipeline status](https://lab.shelter.moe/karaokemugen/karaokemugen-app/badges/master/pipeline.svg)](https://lab.shelter.moe/karaokemugen/karaokemugen-app/commits/master) -
 Next branch : [![pipeline status](https://lab.shelter.moe/karaokemugen/karaokemugen-app/badges/next/pipeline.svg)](https://lab.shelter.moe/karaokemugen/karaokemugen-app/commits/next)

-Karaoke Mugen is a playlist manager for video karaoke.
+Karaoke Mugen is a playlist manager and player for video karaoke.
 It's made of a webapp and an engine.
 The webapp allows users to add songs and admins to manage the karaoke session and playlists.
 The engine plays those songs on the computer used to display the video.

 It works like a japanese karaoke where anyone can add songs one after another to a playlist with their smartphone, tablet or computer.
 Another mode allows users to add videos to a suggestion list the admin can then pick songs from.